natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 ## Summary of my experience
 ## Struggles and Successes
 ### Onenote
+I currently use OneNote and link it to Word documents as needed, but it's not my absolute favorite way to take notes.
+I prefer handwriting my notes because I learn better that way.
+However, OneNote is certainly useful.
+It allows you to link notebooks to Word documents, and I appreciate that it lets you create a notebook with multiple pages.
+I like to dedicate one page a week for my notes.

+OneNote has many features and provides a lot of space on each page, so you can write as much as you need without any issues.
+I'm also partial to OneNote because if you use the Control + F function in a notebook, it will search through all the pages, making it easier to find something specific without having to sift through each page manually.

+Overall, I really like OneNote.
+The only negative aspect I would mention is the image formatting.
+I often struggle with inserting images, as it sometimes creates an extra box or fails to create one when needed, which can make things messy.
+However, this may be more about my own lack of technological know how, rather than OneNote itself.
 ### Joplin
 I wanted to try out a new type of note-taking that is more accessible and translatable to GitHub, so I looked into note-taking apps that work with markdown.
 I discovered an app called Joplin.